 Startup success is not a consequence of good genes or being in the right place at the right time.
 Startup success can be engineered by following the right process, which means it can be learned, which means it can be taught.

-Which means that you can make up for inexperience if you’re willing to do a little homework.
-And there are several services that make doing that homework easier.
+This means you can compensate for inexperience if you’re willing to do homework.
+And several services make doing that homework easier.

 Startup Launch List

-Startup Launch List is an online service that provides you with a list of common topics you should know about if you’re planning to start a business.
+Startup Launch List is an online service listing common topics you should know about if you plan to start a business.
 You can customize the list by choosing the topics you’d like to learn more about.
-The site will then provide you with a list of articles (written by entrepreneurs, designers, investors) that address the topics you’ve chosen.
+The site will then provide you with a list of articles (written by entrepreneurs, designers, and investors) addressing your chosen topics.

 You can link directly to the recommended articles and start reading right away.
 It’s like a business course custom-tailored to your needs.

 Google Primer is a free app offering interactive digital marketing and business lessons in 5-minute chunks.
 Since there’s no need to settle in for a long study session, this tool is fantastic for folks with a packed schedule.
-The lessons can be viewed offline- allowing viewers to gain important knowledge when they’ve got only a few minutes free.
+The lessons can be viewed offline, allowing viewers to gain important knowledge with only a few free minutes.